The TCS Amsterdam Marathon is organized by Stichting Sportevenementen Le Champion.

 The organisation of the TCS Amsterdam Marathon is under the auspices of the Athletics Union.

 The competition regulations of the Athletics Union apply to both the competition and the recreational run, except insofar as they are deviated from in these General Terms & Conditions.
-The competition regulations of the International Amateur Athletic Federation (IAAF) apply, except insofar as they are deviated from in the competition regulations of the Athletics Union or in these General Terms & Conditions.
+The competition regulations of the International Association of Athletics Federations (IAAF) apply, except insofar as they are deviated from in the competition regulations of the Athletics Union or in these General Terms & Conditions.

 The Participant must run along the track set out by the Organiser in a manner that is usual for track and field events.
 He must be recognisable as a Participant.

 The Road Traffic Act and the legislation based on this Act, such as the Road Traffic and Traffic Signals Regulations, remain in full force on the entire track throughout the Event.